Dustin-Ray/Recursive-Hash-Chain-ZK/README.md

   |                                             ^^^^^^^^^^^^^^^^^^
 ```

 Then please double check your toolchain.
+You may need to run `rustup update nightly` and ensure the `rustc` component is installed.
 Otherwise, this repo should work out of the box.

 You can also run: